Embera-Wounaan: Appearance

-The men sport "bowl cut" hairstyles and, when not in towns, traditionally wear nothing but a minimal loin cloth.
-The women wear brightly colored cloth wrapped at the waist as a skirt.
+Embera men sport "bowl cut" hairstyles and, when not in towns, traditionally wear nothing but a minimal loin cloth.
+Embera women wear brightly colored cloth wrapped at the waist as a skirt.
 Except when in towns, the women traditionally do not cover their torsos, and wear long, straight black hair.
-The children go naked until puberty, and traditionally no one wore shoes.
+Embera children go naked until puberty, and traditionally no one wore shoes.
 However, traditional clothing is being replaced in some areas with western, manufactured clothing and shoes.
 In some communities, children attend schools requiring uniforms.

-They paint their bodies with a dye made from Genipa americana, the berry of a species of genip tree.
+The embera paint their bodies with a dye made from Genipa americana, the berry of a species of genip tree.
 The black dye is thought to repel insects and the designs are known as jagua tattoos.
 On special occasions, using this same dye, they print intricate geometric patterns all over their bodies, using wood blocks carved from balsa wood.
-The women also wear silver necklaces and silver earrings on these special occasions; many of the necklaces being made of old silver coins.
+The women also wear silver necklaces and silver earrings on these special occasions, many of the necklaces being made of old silver coins.
 They punch a hole in the coin and run a silver chain through it.
 Many of the coins on these necklaces date to the 19th century and are passed down from mother to daughter.

-The Wounaan in Hollywood films
+In Hollywood films

-The Wuanana tribe has appeared on screen in at least two Hollywood films.
+The Wuanana have appeared on screen in at least two Hollywood films.
 The first appearance was in Roland Joffé's The Mission, in which they portrayed the Guaraní living in the Iguazu Falls region of Argentina during the Guaraní War in the 18th century.
 Later they portrayed the Taíno and Carib in Ridley Scott's 1492: Conquest of Paradise, a film about Columbus' arrival in the Americas.
-The tribe performed alongside such notable actors as Robert De Niro, Jeremy Irons, Liam Neeson and Gérard Depardieu, as well as Sigourney Weaver, Armand Assante, Frank Langela, Ray McNally, and others.
+The tribe performed alongside such notable actors as Robert De Niro, Jeremy Irons, Liam Neeson and Gérard Depardieu, as well as Sigourney Weaver, Armand Assante, Frank Langella, Ray McAnally, and others.
 Despite portraying other Indigenous peoples, the Wounaan speak their own language in both films.

 The most notable members of the tribe to act were: